dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - study snapshot detail -> crash [11:18AM]
 - clea up self.model->lockLandmarks (use manual selection instead) [11:28AM]
 - add home red box [11:58AM]
+- retired updateMapDisplayRegion
+use
+[self.mapView setRegion:<#(MKCoordinateRegion)#> animated:<#(BOOL)#>]; instead.
+- somehow the compass thinks its center is located at the center of the screen
+- compass needs an update after it is moved (inprecise) [2:52PM]
+- Test authoring tool strategies (now on iOS):
+- Use TestManager
+- Grow location_dict
+- Grow test_vector
+- Generate snapshot, and store the snapshot into the snapshot vector
+- Test Creator
+- study counter is incorrect when jump to a study [5:33PM]
+- Fixed the threading issue [9:30PM].
+The call to handleMessage needs to be on the main thread

+dispatch_async(dispatch_get_main_queue(),
+               ^{

+               });

 ***** ToDo
 - Snapshot loading is too slow on iOS